 I simply adore Burrowing Owls, they are little, cute, funny and stunningly beautiful.
 They are a pleasure to photograph and because they are often very animated it can be hilarious too.
 I have had to hold my breath to squelch my laughter at times just so my camera and lens wouldn’t shake.

 Other Owls that are seen on Antelope Island are Short-eared and Long-eared Owls.
 Northern Saw-whet Owls have also been seen and this winter there was a Snowy Owl reported along the causeway which turned out to be “A One day Wonder”, I would have loved to have a few images of that visitor from the Great White North.
 Maybe another year.

 There are other birds of Antelope Island whose images aren’t here, there are simply too many for a blog post.
 Perhaps I should create a book.

 Thanks for looking at the series of images and my thoughts from Wild and Wonderful ~ Antelope Island State Park!

-* If you are in the Great Salt Lake Area from May 17th through the 21st (2012) you may want to consider visiting the Great Salt Lake Bird Festival which includes events on Antelope Island State Park.
+* If you are in the Great Salt Lake Area during the month of May you may want to consider visiting the Great Salt Lake Bird Festival which includes events on Antelope Island State Park.
 For more information please click on the graphic below.